naumenko-sa/cre/README.md

 # cre
-clinical research exome - excel report generation using results from [bcbio variant2](https://bcbio-nextgen.readthedocs.io/en/latest/contents/pipelines.html#germline-variant-calling) germline variant calling pipeline.
+comprehensive,compassionate,clean,computable,cluster,clinical,Canadian,you name it... research exome - excel report generation using results from [bcbio variant2](https://bcbio-nextgen.readthedocs.io/en/latest/contents/pipelines.html#germline-variant-calling) germline variant calling pipeline.
+I can't claim it clinical, of course, use it for your own risk for research purposes only.

 # 0. Prerequisites